luastoned/std-kit/docs/natives/array.md

 > **cartesian**\<`T`\>(`items`): `T`[][]

-Generates the cartesian product of the given arrays.
+Calculates the cartesian product of the given array of arrays.

 #### Type Parameters